The Most Gorgeous Waterfall in Every State

 Iowa: Lake Macbride Waterfall

 Technically a spillway, the water in this pretty spot cascades over rocks from Lake Macbride to the Iowa River.
 You can walk or kayak to the falls, but swimming is only permitted in designated areas of the lake.
 In a state that’s associated with flat land (although it’s hillier than most realize), these falls are an unexpected Midwestern gem.
-For more to do in Iowa, visit the ice cream capital of the world: Well’s Dairy.
+For more to do during your visit to Iowa, check out this list of the most charming small towns in every state.

 Kansas: Cowley Lake Waterfall